One line summary

 Depending on the team size, and the rate of commits, very short-lived feature/task branches are used for code-review and build checking (CI) to happen before commits land in the trunk for other developers to depend on.
 Such branches allow developers to engage in eager and continuous code review of contributions before they land in the trunk.

-Depending on the intended release cadence, there may be release branches that are cut from the trunk on a just-in-time basis and are ‘hardened’ before a release (without that being a team activity).
+Depending on the intended release cadence, there may be release branches that are cut from the trunk on a just-in-time basis, are ‘hardened’ before a release (without that being a team activity), and those branches are deleted some time after release.
 Alternatively, there may also be no release branches if the team is releasing from Trunk, and choosing a roll forward strategy for bug fixes.
 Releasing from trunk is also for high throughput teams, too.

 Teams should become adept with the related branch by abstraction technique for longer to achieve changes, and use feature flags in day to day development to allow for hedging on the order of releases (and other good things - see concurrent development of consecutive releases)